hks0/100-days-of-code/logR1.md

-# #100DaysOfCode Log - Huston Hollister
+# #100DaysOfCode Round 1 Log - Huston Hollister

 The log of my #100DaysOfCode challenge.
 Probably going to shoot for 365 days.
 Started on [Wednesday, January 9, 2019].

 This list will get long. ctrl + f will be the best way to get around.
 I will try to list notable sections here.
+ROUND 1 OVER.

 ## Log